fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_virtualwanlink.html.markdown

 * `status` - Enable/disable SD-WAN.
 * `load_balance_mode` - Algorithm or mode to use for load balancing Internet traffic to SD-WAN members.
 * `fail_detect` - Enable/disable SD-WAN Internet connection status checking (failure detection).
 * `fail_alert_interfaces` - Physical interfaces that will be alerted.
+The structure of `fail_alert_interfaces` block is documented below.
 * `members` - Physical FortiGate interfaces added to the virtual-wan-link.
+The structure of `members` block is documented below.
 * `health_check` - SD-WAN status checking or health checking.
 Identify a server on the Internet and determine how SD-WAN verifies that the FortiGate can communicate with it.
+The structure of `health_check` block is documented below.
 * `service` - Create SD-WAN rules or priority rules (also called services) to control how sessions are distributed to physical interfaces in the SD-WAN.
+The structure of `service` block is documented below.

 The `fail_alert_interfaces` block supports: